sswahn/bind/README.md

 # Bind
 Bind is a minimalistic, state-driven UI framework designed for developers who need a reactive web component model without the overhead of larger frameworks.
-With features such as lifecycle hooks, efficient event delegation, and a centralized state store, Bind bridges the gap between simplicity and functionality, making it ideal for single-page applications and complex web components alike.
+With features such as efficient event delegation, and a centralized state store, Bind bridges the gap between simplicity and functionality, making it ideal for single-page applications and complex web components alike.

 ## Features